 Silver is incredibly versatile and perfect for layering.
 Thin silver necklaces, stackable rings, and delicate bracelets can be combined to create a modern boho look.
 Pair silver with neutral clothing or soft pastels to highlight its cool, reflective shine.

 Our example below shows a model wearing a simple neutral jacket, paired with a natural textured silver ring.
 This simple outfit is elevated by a unique yet understated silver ring.
 An easy way to include silver jewellery to enhance personal style.
+If you're drawn to textured silver, our guide to hammered rings explains how the finish is made and how it compares to polished and brushed alternatives.

 For casual outfits, consider simple stud earrings or minimalistic chains.
 For evening wear, silver can be paired with gemstones like turquoise or amethyst for a pop of colour that contrasts beautifully against the metal.